jasonscomely/wheatbin/doc/seed-of-entrepreneurship.markdown

 Wheatbin is dedicated to him.

-[Law of the Harvest]: doc/law-of-the-harvest.markdown
+[Law of the Harvest]: law-of-the-harvest.markdown